osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/text-parser/text-parser.md

 ## Culture support

-Some numeric values and datetimes support cultures when they are being parsed.
+Some numeric values and datetimes support cultures when they are parsed.
 The default culture is `en-US (US English)` (InvariantCulture).
 OSIsoft recommends that you leave the adapter at the default unless you expect culturally variant input.

 **Note:** Installed cultures vary by machine with both Linux and Windows.
 If the specified culture is not installed, the text parser fails to parse input that requires that culture.